Free guided meditations on the UCHealth app, My Health Connection

 Free guided meditation, now built into the UCHealth app, has proven health benefits.
 Getty Images.

 It may look like a bunch of meditation sessions built into a health care app, and it is.
 But UCHealth’s high-profile placement of guided meditation in its flagship mobile app is much more.
-It’s a clear statement of how important a major health care institution considers the mind-body connection to be in its patients’ overall health and wellbeing.
+It’s a clear statement of how important a major health care institution considers the mind-body connection to be in its patients’ overall health and well-being.

-Livi offers up Meditations by Muse and presents four categories for meditative exploration: stress, self-care, active life, and healthy aging, each with five audio meditations between five and 15 minutes in length.
-The categories were not chosen randomly, but rather are based on the ages and sorts patients that tend to engage on the UCHealth app and website, says Nicole Caputo, UCHealth’s senior director of Experience and Innovation.
+Each audio meditation is between five and 15 minutes in length.
+The categories were not chosen randomly but rather are based on the ages and types of patients who tend to engage on the UCHealth app and website, said Nicole Caputo, UCHealth’s vice president of Experience and Innovation.

 Benefits abound with free meditation app